Listening to the Universe with Next Generation Ground-Based Gravitational-Wave Detectors

-We find that a Voyager network would localize {\red $\sim 20$} BNS mergers within a redshift of 0.5 to within {\red 1 deg$^2$,} providing ample opportunity for EM follow-up, and detect thousands of BNS mergers within its horizon redshift of $z=0.9$ (see Sec.\,\ref{sec:rate} for definitions of the horizon redshift and reach used in this paper).
-In contrast, the best NG network would detect almost every BNS merger, some 50,000 of them, up to a redshift of $z=0.9,$ localizing {\red a few thousand} of them to better than {\red 1 deg$^2$}, measuring distances to {\red a few ten thousand of the mergers} to an accuracy better than {\red $10\%$}.
+We find that a Voyager network would localize {\red $\sim 16$} BNS mergers within a redshift of 0.5 to within {\red 1 deg$^2$,} providing ample opportunity for EM follow-up, and detect thousands of BNS mergers within its per-mille redshift of {\red $z=0.9$} (see Sec.\,\ref{sec:rate} for definitions of the per-mille redshift and reach used in this paper).
+In contrast, the best NG network would detect almost every BNS merger, some 50,000 of them, up to a redshift of $z=0.9,$ localizing {\red a few thousand} of them to better than {\red 1 deg$^2$}, measuring distances to {\red more than ten thousand} of the mergers to an accuracy better than {\red $10\%$}.
 Together with EM follow-up observations, such high-fidelity measurements would provide unprecedented access to fundamental questions in physics and astronomy including the nature of NSs, central engines of gamma-ray jets, production of heavy elements in the Universe, and the expansion rate as a function of redshift.
-NG observatories would have a reach of $z\sim 1\textendash2$ to BNS mergers and a horizon redshift of $z\sim 3\textendash10$.
+NG observatories would have a reach of $z\sim 1\textendash2$ to BNS mergers and a per-mille redshift of $z\sim 3\textendash10$.

 The Voyager network will have access to BBHs all the way to {\red $z\sim 10,$} detecting {\red 50\%} of all mergers within a redshift of {\red 1.4}.
 It would achieve a signal-to-noise ratio of 100 for more than {\red 50 mergers} each year.
-The best NG network, on the other hand, will observe {\red almost all} BBH mergers within a redshift of {\red 10}, and {\red at least every other} BBH merger up to $z\approx40.$ In fact, BBH mergers with signal-to-noise ratios of 1000 or larger will be observed up to {\red $10$ times each year}.
+The best NG network, on the other hand, will observe {\red almost all} BBH mergers within a redshift of {\red 10}, and {\red at least every other} BBH merger up to $z\gtrsim30.$ In fact, BBH mergers with signal-to-noise ratios of 1000 or larger will be observed {\red more than $10$ times each year}.
 Such exquisite observations will allow extremely accurate measurements of BH masses, their spins and distances, allowing us to address a variety of questions in astrophysics and dynamical spacetimes.
 These include, but are not limited to, the astrophysical models of the formation and evolution of BBHs, tests of the BH no-hair theorem, exploration of the epoch of the formation of first stars at redshifts of 10$\textendash$30, etc.